blacklabelops/volumerize/backends/BackblazeB2/README.md

 Login to Backblaze B2 and create an application key.

-The Amazon developers console: [Amazon Developers Console](https://aws.amazon.com/console/)
+The Backblaze B2 Buckets (select `Show Account ID and Application Key`): [B2 Cloud Storage Buckets](https://secure.backblaze.com/b2_buckets.htm)

 Remember the following details:

-* The account id.
+* The application key ID.
 * The application key.
 * The bucket name.